polakowo/mlprojects/visual-model-explanation/README.md

-Visual explanation of the model's decision-making process.
+Visual explanation of the model's decision making.
 Fine-tuned ResNet34 as wild cats recognizer.

 The web app can be deployed with
 ```